 Firms Worked: Passed the Bar Exam in NY, NJ & PA, but no specific firms listed

 How You Knew Her Best: She was “Samantha Kanisky,” the plucky tomboy who played opposite Nell Carter on Gimmie a Break!

 What She’s Doing Now: While working briefly for a Manhattan law firm, being recognized by potential jurors during voir dire inspired Miller to return to acting, which she did in 1999.
 But you likely haven’t seen Miller’s face on the small screen.
 Instead it’s her voice that brings home the bucks these days.
 She’s worked for animated shows on Nickelodeon, Disney and PBS.
 She even keeps an official site.

 Sheila James Kuehl

 How You Knew Her Best: Here’s one for the old-timers out there.
 Sheila James worked on a lot of television shows in the ‘50s and ‘60s, including guest-starring roles on The Adventures of Ozzie & Harriet, The Beverly Hillbillies, and McHale’s Navy.
 But she’s probably best known for her portrayal of “Zelda Gilroy” on The Many Loves of Dobie Gillis.

 What She’s Doing Now: For starters, she’s no longer known by her stage name, Sheila James.
 Instead, she’s known as Sheila Kuehl.
 Kuehl served six years in the California State Assembly and eight years in the California State Senate.
-Kuehl, who was the first openly gay woman to serve in the California legislature, is now a member of the state’s Integrated Waste Management Board.
+Kuehl, who was the first openly gay woman to serve in the California legislature, became a member of the state’s Integrated Waste Management Board.
 Previous to her career in politics, she was a law professor at Loyola Los Angeles, UCLA and USC Law Schools and co-founded and managing attorney of the California Women’s Law Center.